 - Expensive televisions and electronics.
 While you may want to bring a laptop with you or a tablet, resist the urge to cram all your electronics into the car just because they were expensive.
 These items can be replaced.

-Remember, whenever officials require an evacuation, it’s important to move swiftly when they tell you.
+Remember, whenever officials require an evacuation, it’s crucial to move swiftly when they tell you.
 Often, areas will be evacuated in stages to help with traffic flow, so you don’t want to leave early or lag behind during these times.
-Cooperating with leaders only helps the rescue efforts be more efficient and lifesaving.
+Cooperating with leaders helps the rescue efforts be more efficient and lifesaving.

 An unexpected disaster can have long-lasting impacts emotionally and financially.
 The following recommendations may lessen the financial blow after an emergency evacuation:

 - Reach out to your insurance company as soon as possible to see what’s covered.
 Research other places that you might be able to receive aid or temporary housing.